govau/content-guide/_accessibility-inclusivity/images-alt-text.md

 - to be referenced in the surrounding text
 - a short `alt` text that briefly describes the content.

-### Diagrams and complex images
+### Diagrams, graphs, charts and other complex images

-Complex images such as graphs, charts and diagrams need:
+Complex images need:

 - to be referenced in the surrounding text
 - content near the image that explains why it is there and what it shows or highlights